 Practitioner/Practice: Consider a practitioner’s experience, knowledge of scoliosis, results, reputation, reviews, attitudes, and passion for the process.
 Is the practitioner genuine and competent?
 Do they use scare tactics?
 Does the practice treat scoliosis full-time or only occasionally?
 There is variation among practitioners of the same technique.

 Education/Understanding?
-Will the patient learn about their individual curve and about scoliosis in general?
-Will they come to understand why they are doing what they are doing?
+Will the patient learn about their curve and scoliosis in general?
+Will they come to understand WHY they are doing what they are doing?
 Are you provided with detailed, individually created instructions and/or video?
 Follow-through?
-Will the patient understand how to work to prevent their scoliosis from worsening?
+Ultimately, will the patient understand how to prevent their scoliosis from worsening?

 Customer Service (pre AND post-treatment): Is the office staff pleasant, approachable, thorough, responsive?
 Will they guide your child through skeletal maturity?
 And beyond?
 Is your child comfortable with the clinician?
 If they want, are the parents/family educated about scoliosis too?
-Can you take photos, video of the process?
+Can you take photos, take video for your own reference?

 Individual vs group instruction?
 There are pros and cons to each type of instruction.
-Scoliosis is a highly nuanced condition and no two spines are alike.
-We prefer individual instruction to streamline the process and for time-efficiency.
-Individual attention ensures a more thorough understanding of the process.
+Scoliosis is a highly nuanced condition.
+No two spines/patients are alike.
+We prefer individual instruction to streamline the process and for time efficiency.
+Individual attention ensures the patient has a thorough understanding of the process.

 Ease of Use: Is the process feasible?
 Can it be integrated easily into daily life?
 How much time is required for daily practice?
-Is the commitment excessive (that’s not realistic), or require many props (not always available)?
+Is the commitment excessive (that’s not realistic), or require too many props to facilitate practice (not always available)?

 Expensive/cumbersome equipment: The requirement of added equipment can add significantly to costs and space requirements.
 If cumbersome special equipment is required then the concepts don’t incorporate easily into everyday life.
 When a methodology can’t be integrated/practiced easily it won’t be something that can be used when traveling or away from home.

-ADLs for Scoliosis: Will you learn how to carry a bag or backpack, pull a suitcase, raise your hand in school, reach for items in a cabinet, discover the best way to sit, stand or rest to avoid progression?
+ADLs for Scoliosis: Will you learn how to carry a bag or backpack, pull a suitcase, raise your hand in school, reach for items in a cabinet, and learn the best way to sit, stand, or rest to avoid progression?
 These are essential components of reducing asymmetrical loading and progression.
-Not everyone understands the biomechanics of scoliosis or takes the time to address scoliosis in this way.
+Not everyone is trained in or understands the biomechanics of scoliosis, or takes the time to address scoliosis in this way during instructional sessions.

 Does the technique have any side effects?: We’ve had patients tell us they experienced dizziness, pain during treatment, etc. with other scoliosis treatment alternatives.
 Aside from the sensation of using muscles that haven’t been used often that shouldn’t happen!
-If you experience symptoms or side-effects that don’t seem right, use caution.
+If you experience symptoms or side effects that don’t seem right, use caution and alert your practitioner.

 Program Structure and Follow-through: How long is the program?
 If it’s Schroth, is it an immersion program?
 Schroth was designed to be learned and practiced in a short span of time.
 It’s how it’s been done in Germany for decades.
-Few Schroth practitioners in the USA use immersion but it’s important.
-The Schroth Method is best learned via immersion because the patient is able to grasp the concepts faster making it less confusing.
-Moreover, growing adolescents need the skills to combat scoliosis in the present – not over the course of sixteen or twenty weeks.
+Few Schroth practitioners in the USA use immersion, but we are of the opinion that it’s important.
+This is especially true for growing adolescents.
+The Schroth Method is best learned via immersion because the patient can grasp the concepts and apply them faster.
+Growing adolescents need the skills to combat scoliosis in the present – not over sixteen or twenty weeks when they are in the midst of a growth spurt.
 Are repeat visits recommended?
 What type/length of follow-up is needed?

 Unreasonable promises – As with anything else, when it comes to scoliosis treatment alternatives, if it sounds too good to be true, it usually is.
-You should have hope but also reasonable expectations.
+You should have hope, but also reasonable expectations.
+Beware of practitioners who make guarantees.
+With scoliosis, there are NO guarantees as outcomes be it scoliosis exercise, bracing, or surgery.

 Does the technique empower or burden the patient?
 What do your instincts tell you?